 1.1.
-ScheerSanders is a partnership under Dutch civil law, hereinafter referred to as: the partnership.
-The partnership is domiciled in The Hague.
+ScheerSanders is a partnership under Dutch civil law, hereinafter referred to as: the firm.
+The firm is domiciled in The Hague.

 1.2.
-In these terms and conditions, “client” is to be understood as the person(s) who has/have entered into a professional services agreement with a lawyer who is associated with the partnership.
+In these terms and conditions, “client” is to be understood as the person(s) who has/have entered into a professional services agreement with a lawyer who is associated with the firm.

 2.1.
-These general terms and conditions are applicable to all assignments accepted by the partnership, unless otherwise agreed in writing.
+These general terms and conditions are applicable to all assignments accepted by the firm, unless otherwise agreed in writing.

 2.2.
-Each assignment entered into with a lawyer who is associated with ScheerSanders shall be deemed given to the partnership.
+Each assignment entered into with a lawyer who is associated with ScheerSanders shall be deemed given to the firm.

 2.3.
 All assignments are governed by Sections 7:400 up to and including 7:413 Dutch Civil Code, except for Section 7:404 and Section 7:407, Paragraph 2.

 3.1.
 Unless explicitly agreed otherwise, the amount of the fee is determined on the basis of the hours spent and the agreed hourly rate.
-If an hourly rate has not been agreed explicitly, the fee shall be calculated based on the usual rate for the lawyer concerned.
+If an hourly rate has not been agreed explicitly, the fee shall be calculated based on the usual rate applied by the lawyer concerned.

+3.3.
+Disbursements include but are not limited to travel and subsistence expenses, the costs of services performed by third parties (such as bailiffs, information agencies), the costs of extracts (from the Municipal Registry of Births, Marriages and Deaths, the Municipal personal records database, the Chamber of Commerce, et cetera), as well as, in the event of legal proceedings, the court registry fees charged by the court.

 3.4.
-Disbursements include but are not limited to the travel and hotel expenses, the costs of services performed by third parties (such as bailiffs, information agencies), the costs of extracts (from the Municipal Registry of Births, Marriages and Deaths, the Municipal personal records database, the Chamber of Commerce, et cetera), as well as, in the event of legal proceedings, the court registry fees charged by the court.
+The firm is at all times entitled to request the client to make an advance payment prior to performing or continuing the agreed services.
+Unless agreed otherwise, a received advance payment shall be set off against the final invoice concerning the assignment.

 3.5.
-The partnership is at all times entitled to demand the client to make an advance payment before the agreed services are performed or continued.
-Unless agreed otherwise, a received advance payment shall be set off against the final invoice concerning the assignment.

-3.6.
-Unless explicitly agreed otherwise, the partnership is entitled, also during the term of the assignment, to increase the agreed hourly rate each year on 1 January provided prior notice is given thereof, and notwithstanding art.
+Unless explicitly agreed otherwise, the firm is entitled, also during the term of the assignment, to increase the agreed hourly rate each year on 1 January provided prior notice is given thereof, and notwithstanding art.
 7.

 4.1.
-If an application for legal aid has been submitted for the client and if such legal aid is granted by the Dutch Legal Aid Council (Raad voor Rechtsbijstand) with the obligation to pay a personal contribution, such contribution shall be payable within 30 days after the client has been requested to pay.
+If an application for legal aid has been submitted for the client and if such legal aid is granted by the Dutch Legal Aid Council (Raad voor Rechtsbijstand) under the obligation to pay a personal contribution, such contribution shall be payable within 7 days after the client has been requested to pay.

 4.2.
-If an application for legal aid is submitted, the partnership shall be entitled to demand a retainer on the expected personal contribution and the expected payable court registry fees before the agreed services are performed or continued.
+If an application for legal aid is submitted, the firm is entitled to request an advance payment covering the expected personal contribution and the expected payable court registry fees prior to performing or continuing the agreed services.

 4.3.
-Disbursements which are not covered by the legal aid shall be charged to the client by the partnership.
+Disbursements which are not covered by the legal aid shall be charged to the client by the firm.
 With respect to such disbursements the previous paragraphs shall apply accordingly.

 4.4.
-If following an application for legal aid no legal aid is granted and the client continues the assignment, the partnership shall agree with the client which fee shall apply to the services to be performed.
-This arrangement shall be confirmed in writing, in which case all performed services shall be governed by clause 3 and clause 5 of these general terms and conditions with regards to the fee and the disbursements.
+If, following an application for legal aid, legal aid is not granted and the client continues the assignment, the firm shall agree with the client which fee shall apply to the services to be performed.
+This arrangement shall be confirmed in writing, in which case all performed services shall be governed by clause 3 and clause 5 of these general terms and conditions.

 5.1.
-The partnership is entitled to invoice the client on a monthly basis for the services performed in the previous period as well as the disbursements.
+The firm is entitled to invoice the client on a monthly basis for the services performed and the disbursements.

 5.2.
-The due date of all invoices is 30 days after sending.
-Unless stated otherwise, the invoice date shall qualify as sending date.
+The due date of each invoice is 30 days after the invoice date, unless another due date is stated on the invoice.